 - A complainant has the right to be kept informed of the status of their complaint as well as the outcome of his/her complaint at the conclusion of the police investigation.

 Each Police Department within Morris County, including the Morris County Prosecutor’s Office, has formal procedures for investigating your internal affairs complaint.
-These procedures ensure fairness and protect the rights of both citizens and law enforcement officers.
+These procedures ensure fairness and protect the rights of both citizens and police department employees.

-All complaints against law enforcement officers are thoroughly investigated.
+- All complaints against any/all employees are thoroughly investigated.

-If the investigation results in an officer being charged with a violation of department rules and regulations, you may be asked to testify in a departmental administrative hearing.
+- If the investigation results in an employee(s) being charged with a violation of department rules and regulations, you may be asked to testify in a departmental administrative hearing.

-If the investigation shows that the complaint is unfounded or that the officer acted properly, the matter will be closed.
+- If the investigation shows that the complaint is unfounded or that the employee(s) acted properly, the matter will be closed.

-You may contact the department/agency’s Internal Affairs Officer with any additional information or any questions you have about the case.
+- You may contact the department/agency’s Professional Standards Unit with any additional information or any questions you have about the case.